 - The timetable for a course does not show up, what should I do?

 To find out when the classes wil be, contact the relevant department or the teacher of the course with the query.

-- o I have to apply for the state final exam (hereinafter szz)?
-By what date?
+- Do I have to apply for the state final exam (hereinafter SZZ)?

-Yes, you have to apply for the szz.
-Forms and all basic information are available on the web of PdF in the section State final examinations.
+Yes, you have to apply.
+Please fill in the right form and submit it via e-mail (učo@mail.muni.cz) to Ms Barbora Halfarová (email@example.com). all basic information are available in the State final examinations section.

-- Who should I submit my application for the state final examination to (szz)?
+- Who should I submit my application for the state final examination to?

 Submit the application only once, either in the office hours to your study clerk, or you can put it into the letterbox of the Study Department, or send it by post to the address of the Study Department.

-- Can I split the state final examination (hereinafter szz)?
+- Can I split the state final examination?

-If it is your really last semester, in other words, that you are applying for the whole or a part of the final state exam in this semester, it is not necessary to gain 15 or 45 credits, respectively.
+If it is your really last semester, in other words, that you are applying for the final state exam in this semester, it is not necessary to gain 20 or 45 credits, respectively.

-- If my mark from one of the subjects of szz is “F“, when do I have to sign up for a resit?
+- What if I get an "F" in one of my state final exams?
+When do I have to sign up for a resit?

 - General information